Oil prices extend rally as producers restrain output

-TOKYO (Reuters) - Oil prices rose around 1% on Tuesday after major crude producers showed they were reining in output roughly in line with their commitments, extending gains for a market thrown out of kilter by weak demand during the coronavirus pandemic.
+LONDON (Reuters) - Oil prices rose more than 1% on Tuesday after major crude producers showed they were reining in output roughly in line with their commitments, extending gains in a market thrown out of kilter by weak demand during the coronavirus pandemic.

 OPEC crude production rose for a seventh month in January but the increase was smaller than expected, a Reuters survey found.